 Aim your car in the direction of Loop Head Lighthouse and park in the little car park out front.
 When you walk around the right side of the lighthouse, you’ll see a big aul sea stack.

-You’ll see some of the road that you’ll be travelling along in the shakey video below that we made a few years ago.
+You’ll see some of the road that you’ll be travelling along in the video above that we shot with one of these lads a few years ago.

-Day 1 Stop 3 – Surfing in Lahinch (yes, it’s going to be seriously f*****g cold)
+Day 1 Stop 3: Surfing in Lahinch (yes, it’s going to be very f*****g cold)

 // Aim to arrive in Lahinch for 13:00 (note: check what times the lessons are at in advance) //

 The gorgeous little town of Lahinch, similar to Strandhill in Sligo, is well known to surfers across Ireland and beyond.

 On this road trip, we’ll be heading out for an adult lesson at John McCarthy’s Lahinch Surf School.

 Now, if you’re worried that you’ve never hopped up on a surfboard before, don’t – you can take a beginners course which has been designed for people just like you.

 And you won’t be milling about on a wave like the one above.
 The surf lesson is 2 hours long and you’ll spend 90% of it in icy cold, waist-high water.
 Prices are as follows: